 It was fantastic to hear back from the participants telling us what they had got out of the project.
 Abi said “I really enjoyed taking photos around Whitehawk.
 I learnt new things, like different camera angles, and I would like to get my own camera now” and Mohit said “I liked the clay; I could make anything I wanted”.
 Another participant told us “I feel like it brought out creativity I didn’t know I had”.

-A selection of the photographs and ceramics created will be on display at the Brighton Museum from until the 26th July and will also form a part of B.fest the local youth arts festival.
+A selection of the photographs and ceramics created will be on display at Brighton Museum and will also form a part of B.fest the local youth arts festival.
 The exhibition is called Chalk, Clay and Cameras and we were thrilled to host a small Private View for participants and their families on Friday 10th May where they were able to celebrate the pieces being displayed along with an afternoon tea party of fizzy pop and cupcakes.

 Please head along to the museum to see the exhibition yourselves before Thursday 12th Sept, you’ll find it upstairs, just by the entrance to the Museum Lab.